Morán Morán

-Morán Morán is a contemporary art gallery in Los Angeles, United States.
-It was founded in 2008 as OHWOW by Al Moran, and was later renamed.
-The gallery began as an alliance of artists and curators, presenting various exhibitions, happenings, and publications before evolving into what it is today.
-The Los Angeles gallery is currently located at 641 N. Western Avenue, Los Angeles, CA 90004.
+Morán Morán is a contemporary art gallery in Los Angeles.
+It was founded by Al Moran in 2008 as OHWOW, and was later renamed.
+The gallery began as an alliance of artists and curators presenting various exhibitions and publications.
+It is located at 641 N. Western Avenue, Los Angeles, CA 90004.

-About
+History

 As of spring 2011, Morán Morán opened a gallery location in Los Angeles, designed by New York City architect Rafael de Cárdenas.
-In 2021, the gallery opened a second gallery space located in the Polanco area of Mexico City, Mexico.
+In 2021, the gallery opened a second gallery space located in the Polanco, Mexico City.

 Former partner Aaron Bondaroff resigned from the gallery in February 2018 after multiple accusations of inappropriate sexual behavior towards women.
 The gallery's name was changed from Morán Bondaroff to Morán Morán.